Predictive complexity of quantum subsystems

 The last three lines of \eqref{eq:Psi_prime} correspond to the classes I, II, and III, respectively.

 To compute entropies, one needs the matrix elements of the density operator and reduced density operator.
 These are determined fairly straightforwardly from the coefficients in \eqref{eq:Psi_prime}.
 For example, in main part of the paper we examined the single site entanglement entropy and predictive complexity, where the subsystem $A$ consisted of a single spin, and we set the horizon radius $r_\text{h} = 2$.
 The usual reduced density operator is then formed by tracing over the Hilbert spaces for all the sites except $A$.
 Similarly, the predictive complexity is computed from the modified reduced density operator $\rho'_A$, which is obtained by tracing over the predictive state space in the complement, $\mathcal{H}'_B$.
-It works out that the diagonal elements of $\rho_A$ and $\rho'_A$ are the same (as in Supplement A), so let us turn to the off-diagonal elements.
+It works out that the diagonal elements of $\rho_A$ and $\rho'_A$ are the same (as in the 5D Hilbert space example considered above), so let us turn to the off-diagonal elements.

 We note first that the off-diagonal elements of the unmodified $\rho_A$ are zero, essentially because we are working within the two-magnon sector, which is preserved by time evolution.
 To see this, note that